Amazingly Easy Kamut Bread Using Khorasan Wheat

 - butter optional for the top of the loaves

-I use my Bosch Mixer to make my bread using Kamut flour
+I use my Bosch Mixer to make my kamut bread using kamut flour or aka khorasan wheat.

 Start by putting your warm water, yeast, and honey in your mixing bowl.
 Let this sit for 10 minutes while you gather the rest of your ingredients.